Raymond II Trencavel: The Albigensian Crusade

+Exile

 Raymond continued to rule Limoux as a vassal of the count of Foix until the Treaty of Paris of 12 April 1229, when all formerly Trencavel lands were surrendered to the French crown.
 After that he went into exile, probably to either the court of Foix, Aragon, or Catalonia.
+Following Gauthier Langlois, Raymond was welcomed into the court of James I of Aragon; a mural painting in Castle of the Calatravos depicts him leading an attack in the crusade against Valencia in 1238.
+Unlike the host of Iberian knights portrayed, here, Trencavel wears a unique enclosed helmet.
+Moreover, he is shown leading the banners of the De Luna family, prompting Langlois to suggest that he married into the Aragonese aristocracy south of the Pyrenees.

+Return and Renunciation

 In 1240 he made an attack on Carcassonne in an attempt to retake it.
 But though he had the help of Olivier de Termes and besieged the city from 17 September until 11 October, a royal army forced him to relent and flee to Montréal, where he was himself besieged.
 He escaped and went into exile again until 1247, when he finally surrendered to Louis IX and symbolically broke his vicecomital seals.
 Raymond was allowed to continue to rule Limoux, where he was in power as late as 1263.
 He left a wife and two sons, Roger and Raymond Roger, who succeeded him, but their history and that of all subsequent Trencavels is obscure in the extreme.
 Raymond was dead by 1267, when his son is first recorded as "of Béziers", the family name.

 Throughout his life and career after his surrender in 1210, Raymond always called himself simply "Trencavel" in his own charters, a practice not thitherto common in his family.
 The name Trencavel had been reserved for members named Raymond and it appears that Raymond II preferred it to his given name, or desired to assert his familial connexions through its preeminence.